thecloudterminal01/learn-devops/web-servers/nginx/task-001-run-nginx/ReadMe.md

 HIGH LEVEL OBJECTIVES
 - Running nginx on local using docker run
-- Exploring the config file /etc/nginx/conf.d/default.conf
-- Exploring the file /usr/share/nginx/html index.html and 50x.html
+- Exploring files /etc/nginx/conf.d/default.conf,/usr/share/nginx/html index.html and 50x.html
 - Copy the files to local directory

 ### Running nginx using docker and access on port 80 of host